Federica Mogherini: Later career

 In 2019, United Nations Secretary-General António Guterres appointed Mogherini as co-chair of the High Level-Panel on Internal Displacement, alongside Donald Kaberuka.
 In April 2020, she gave notice of her intention to apply for the position of rector of the College of Europe.
-The French newspaper Libération criticised this decision, because Mogherini did not have the academic qualifications needed for the job.
+The French newspaper Libération criticized this decision because Mogherini did not have the academic qualifications needed for the job.
 According to the newspaper, there was a conflict of interests in this matter, as the College of Europe is funded at 50% by the European Commission.
 Mogherini became rector on 1 September 2020.

 Political positions

-Relations with North-African countries
+Relations with North African countries

-In 2017, Mogherini stirred controversy over her statement that the trade agreements between Morocco and the EU would not be affected by the 2016 ruling by the European Court of Justice on the scope of trade with Morocco.
+In 2017, Mogherini stirred controversy over her statement that the trade agreements between Morocco and the European Union (EU) would not be affected by the 2016 ruling by the European Court of Justice on the scope of trade with Morocco.
 This ruling confirmed that bilateral trade deals, such as the EU–Morocco Fisheries Partnership Agreement, cover only agricultural produce and fishing products originating within the internationally recognized borders of Morocco, thus explicitly excluding any product sourced from Western Sahara or its territorial waters.
-The international community, including the EU, unanimously rejects Morocco's territorial claim to Western Sahara.
+In regards to the political status of Western Sahara, the international community, including the European Union, unanimously rejects Morocco's territorial claim to Western Sahara.

 Relations with Iran

-Speaking at a briefing with New Zealand's Foreign Minister Winston Peters, on the first ever EU high-representative official visit, Mogherini challenged U.S. sanctions on Iran, stating that the EU is encouraging small and medium size enterprises in particular to increase business with and in Iran as part of something that is for the EU a "Security Priority".
+Speaking at a briefing with New Zealand's Foreign Minister Winston Peters on the first ever European Union high-representative official visit, Mogherini challenged U.S. sanctions on Iran, stating that the European Union is encouraging small and medium size enterprises in particular to increase business with and in Iran as part of something that is for the European Union a "Security Priority".